 Kervin had pulled him down and motioned for him not to move and to be quiet.
-With his eyes he pointed out the slatted sides of the truck to the man with an assault rifle and a mask on his face.
+With his eyes, he pointed out the slatted sides of the truck to the man with an assault rifle and a mask on his face.
 The man was walking slowly beside the truck, inspecting it, only a few feet from where Boris was hiding.
-Hiding in the darkness, so that they would not be discovered.
+Hiding in the darkness next to the livestock, so that they would not be discovered.

 The convoy had been stopped by a guerrilla group.
-All of the drivers and passengers from the cars were being ordered at gun point to leave their vehicles and pile in the back of the truck where Boris and Kervin were hiding.
-The truck being the largest vehicle was being used as a holding cell by the guerrillas.
+All of the drivers and passengers from the cars were being ordered at gunpoint to leave their vehicles and pile in the back of the truck where Boris and Kervin were hiding.
+The truck where Boris and Kervin were hiding was the largest vehicle in the convoy so the guerrillas were using it as a holding cell.

-The car that was in front of the convoy decided to try make a run for it.
-With tires spinning, the car began to pull away.
+The car that was in front of the convoy decided to try making a run for it.
+With tires spinning, the vehicle began to pull away.
 The heavily armed men opened fire.

 They Open Fired

 The driver was immediately shot and killed, and the car flipped.
-The guerrillas pulled out the other passenger out of the car and threw him into the back of the truck.
-He had been shot in the leg and was bleeding all over.
+The guerrillas pulled the passenger out of the car and threw him into the back of the truck.
+He had been shot in the leg and was bleeding profusely.
 He moaned for help and writhed in pain as Boris and his friend watched from their hiding place in horror and fear for their lives.

 Boris and Kervin knew that if they were discovered they would not be let go.

 “We had no papers so we would have been forced to become child soldiers,” he says as the fire from the woodstove reflects against his bright eyes.